-The Alliance has moved forward with an open year-round Intake process.
-This means that you will be able to apply for the program at any time.
 The Intake process is based on labour demand, therefore the cohort dates and times can vary.
 Our intake process is for a pre-apprenticeship program.
 Please DO NOT apply if you already have a registered training agreement.
 If you have an agreement and over a thousand (1000) hours of trade experience, you will need to contact the IBEW Local 353.

 Please ensure you are able to check the boxes below, have copies of the following documents and your transcript show successful completed ONE (1) course from each of the following subject areas:.
 You should take the time to review our website regarding requirements, processes, and timelines.
-If you do not have these readily available, we ask that you please wait to apply until you do.
+If you do not have these readily available, we ask that you please wait to apply until you do. pasting

-I have a typed resume ready to upload
+I have a typed resume ready to upload.

 I have a copy of my Ontario Secondary School transcript or a Comprehensive ICAS report ready to upload (we do not accept post-secondary school transcripts).